mathkimchi/singularity/DEVLOG.md

 I think this goes against the spirit of singularity.

 Let me commit the (atrocious) code I wrote so far in this commit and contemplate further.

+2026-01-01 12:42AM

+New year, new singularity!

+2026 will be the year of the singularity.

+Jokes aside, as I reflect on how long I've been "developing" singularity for, I can not mask my disappointment.

+If anything, I want 2026 to be the year of reflection and new directions in the context of singularity's development.

+That said, I decided to push through with the recursive subapp implementation and to address the flaw exposed by globally coordinated tree operations, I just won't address them (for now).
+I won't even worry about the minimap.
+For now, I will just implement two non-leaf applets:

+1. The standard NodeApplet (just shows the focused item)
+2. The TiledApplet is like a very limited tiling window manager, which, like the standard node applet, holds one main subapp and a list of children subapps.
+All the subapps are given equally sized rectangles, and it can switch between horizontal vs vertical stacks.
+This is mostly here right now for debugging purposes.

+I think all the tree traversal operations I've previously implemented can be done locally, and the only things that needed global coordination was tree modification.